3 key takeaways

 You can do all of the above—analyze the job description, identify important skills and keywords, and auto-generate bullet points—directly within Teal.
 Here’s how:

-- Start your resume in Teal’s Resume Builder, whether you upload an existing resume, import your LinkedIn profile, or start from scratch.
+- Start your resume in Teal’s AI Resume Builder, whether you upload an existing resume, import your LinkedIn profile, or start from scratch.

 - Attach a job description to your resume by navigating to the “Matching” tab and choosing a job from your Job Tracker or creating a new job.